azure-architect/project-base-context/scripts/README.md

 ## 🎯 Framework Integration

-These scripts are designed to work with the Context Engineering + IADPVEC methodology:
+These scripts are designed to work with the Context Engineering + IADPVEVC methodology:

 - **Context preservation** through detailed status tracking
 - **Recovery support** for interrupted sessions
-- **IADPVEC compliance** by documenting workflow phases
+- **IADPVEVC compliance** by documenting workflow phases
 - **Knowledge breadcrumbs** for future development

 ---

-**Part of the Context Engineering + IADPVEC unified framework for reliable AI-assisted development.**
+**Part of the Context Engineering + IADPVEVC unified framework for reliable AI-assisted development.**